graevy/quatloo/content/posts/internet.md

 ### Explanation of torrenting

+You get parts of files from anyone else who has them and is online.
 You need a program to handle torrenting. [qBittorrent](https://qbittorrent.org/download.php) is open source.
-You get parts of files from anyone else who has them and is online (this part is secure because of the torrent protocol).
 Torrents can be viruses because anyone can upload one.
 To actually download a torrent, you have to browse a torrent tracker to get either "magnet link"s or .torrent files for a torrent client to use.

 Sometimes, Disney or some other media giant will serve you your torrents.
 They do this to get your IP address, to nag your ISP, to nag you.
 You can usually ignore these emails; ISPs want your money.
 If you get enough emails, they'll slap you on the wrist.
 A VPN will stop the emails.